 2. Get Personal

 Write from your personal experiences.
 I’m sure you have a lot of experiences that relate to the subject of your blog, and your own experiences are going to be more unique than some other things you could be writing about.
-One of the reasons there is so much repetitive content in the make money blogging niche is that a lot of people write about what they read from others, rather than writing from their own experiences.
-A few of my most popular blog posts recently, including How to Set Up a Domino Effect of Traffic, have come directly from my own experiences.
+One of the reasons there is so much repetitive content online is that a lot of people write about what they read from others, rather than writing from their own experiences.

 4. Keep a Journal

 As you’re coming up with ideas, it’s important to write everything down.
 An idea journal is ideal because it gives you one place to keep all of your ideas and incomplete thoughts and projects.
 A simple spreadsheet is a handy digital alternative to the journal.